Deftsalt-debug/Krishnendu_phase2/picoCTF/Web_Exp.md

 ```

 ## Concepts learnt
 This challenge taught us further in how we can identify server engines by a framework of templates, I also learnt a bit of syntax with respect to the `curl` command.
 Learnt a good chunk on how different payloads affect various engines and how they actually work under the hood.
+Here jninja2 operates on anything under the `{{...}}` and `self._TemplateReference__context` tries to access the internal template context object (in this context its a data structure that makes variables and functions available for use within a template). `.popen("cat flag").read()` — uses os.popen() to execute a shell command (cat flag) and read its output.

 ## Notes
 Here I tried more rudimentary methods to get the flag which were incorrect, took me a while to get to the server side template injection part.
 I tried a few things from web gauntlet to no avail too.
 Research into this took longer than expected.
 Tried simple payloads such as `{{ls}}` which failed.